Plenituz/barbe-serverless/README.md

 # Barbe-serverless

-Barbe-serverless is a serverless application development solution, that's even simpler to use than clicking around the AWS console.
+Barbe-serverless is a serverless application development solution that fits right in with you existing project.
-Define DynamoDB tables, lambda functions, APIs and more, all batteries included.
+Define DynamoDB tables, lambda functions, APIs and more, all batteries included, even extra ones for your other toys.

-Barbe-serverless sits on the shoulder of giants, inheriting all the superpowers they come with, including:
-- Fast, flexible, multi-cloud deployment from [Terraform](https://github.com/hashicorp/terraform) (frankly, I'm just tired of dealing with my grumpy ex-wife Cloudformation)
-- Easy config management, extensibility, and integration with existing tools/frameworks with [Barbe](https://github.com/Plenituz/barbe)
-- More to come soon with the integration of [Dagger](https://github.com/dagger/dagger) making your project so easy to build/deploy from anywhere you'll think it's a joke (it's not)

-> Barbe-serverless is in pretty early stage, be on the lookout for breaking changes and new exciting features, come have fun with it!

 Here is a few problems Barbe-serverless solves for you:
 - Multi region is built in, change a string, change the region